Live-Webcams

 oldest known ferry

-making it the oldest documented ferry crossings
+AD, making it the oldest still functioning ferry

 Swinoujscie was also an important military port